 Listen to this Destination: BBQ article.

-One of the joys of living is SC is that you usually don’t have to drive far to find good BBQ, but you still have to pay for the meal.
 And those meals aren’t always the pit master’s best effort, designed specifically to impress you.

 What if there was a way to regularly eat the best BBQ made in our state and not have to pay for the meal?
 What if with every bite you took you knew the pit master took great pains and efforts to give you his very best product?